57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 tags: ["Web3", "Blockchain", "Solana", "Resource Limitation", "Compute Unit"]
 thumb: "thumb.jpg"
 thumb_h: "thumb_h.jpg"
-intro: "Explore how resource limitations, specifically Compute Unit (CU) restrictions, affect Solana program development.
-CU restrictions in Solana are often the culprit of unexpected program errors.
-We outline the most common challenges that cause these errors and provide examples and program comparisons to help you best understand how to use this technology."
+intro: "Explore how resource limitations, specifically Compute Unit (CU) restrictions, affect Solana program development."
 ---

-Many developers face a common issue when building Solana programs (or "smart contracts")—although their program's logic may appear correct, when the program runs, unexpected errors occur.
+Many developers face a common issue when building Solana programs (or "smart contracts").
+Although their program's logic may appear correct, unexpected errors occur when the program runs.
 These errors often contain terms like "limit" or "exceed," indicating that the program has hit one of Solana's resource constraints.

 As a high-performance blockchain, Solana's core features, such as parallel processing, significantly boost transaction throughput.
-However, behind this efficiency lies a strict resource management mechanism, requiring developers to understand these limitations to develop and optimize Solana programs effectively.
-This article exposes the various resource limitations in Solana development, focusing on Compute Unit (CU) restrictions, and provides analyses of multiple real-world scenarios and optimization strategies illustrate how to avoid such program errors and improve program performance.
+However, behind this efficiency lies a strict resource management mechanism.
+Developers need to understand these limitations to build develop and optimize Solana programs effectively.

+This article exposes the various resource limitations in Solana development, focusing on Compute Unit (CU) restrictions, and provides analyses of multiple real-world scenarios and optimization strategies to illustrate how to avoid such program errors and improve program performance.

 ## Introduction to Solana

 [Solana](https://solana.com/) was launched in 2020 and quickly emerged as a popular blockchain network, becoming one of the leading ecosystems in the cryptocurrency industry.
 In 2024, Solana accounted for 49.3% of global cryptocurrency investors' interest in specific chains, establishing its dominant position in the market.

 Solana is a high-performance public blockchain platform that differs from traditional blockchain networks like Bitcoin and Ethereum.
 Its core characteristics include high throughput and low latency, thanks to its innovative Proof of History (PoH) consensus mechanism and efficient parallel processing architecture, enabling it to process thousands of transactions per second.
-To maintain network stability and fairness, Solana imposes various resource limitations on program execution to ensure the proper allocation and maximization of system resources.

 ## Types of Resource Limitations